Teusner/TubexLoc/Lesson_H/Lesson_H.md

 ## H3

 Adding 4 landmarks with unknown initial position, we are able to perform SLAM (Simultaneous Localisation and Mapping).
 Before contraction we have the dead reckoning tube enclosing the trajectory of the robot.
-After contracting we have a bow bounding every landmark, and the tube wich is quite thinner than before.
+After contracting we have a box bounding every landmark, and the tube wich is quite thinner than before.

 | Before contraction | After contraction|
 |:-:|:-:|